zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

     }
     ```

-3. In the `src` directory, add the following code to the end of the `index.ts` file to make the API available for other developers to import:
+3. In the `src` directory, replace the contents of the `index.ts` file with the following code in order to make the API available for other developers to import:

     ```typescript
     export * from "./api/DataSetDiff";
     ```

-    When successful, **[WHAT IS THE USER SUPPOSED TO SEE?]**.
+    When successful, the `index.ts` file contains the new code.

 **To create a unique plug-in:** The file name and code in Step 2 may be entirely different if you want to implement an API to do something else.